ADI Leak Detection specialists at work

 Step 1: Repressurise the Boiler

-Use the filling loop to raise pressure to around 1.5 bar.
-Most systems operate best between 1.0 and 1.5 bar.
+Use the filling loop to raise pressure to around 1.5 bar, noting that most systems operate best between 1.0 and 1.5 bar.

 Step 2: Bleed Radiators (If Recently Refilled)